andrei-akopian/TMPTSCH/README.md

 - dark/light modes

 Custom features:
-- [ ] all links open/autogenerate QR codes when in slide mode
+- all links open/autogenerate QR codes when in slide mode
-- single html
+- single html file
 - [ ] minimize JS and html for space?
 - included text editor
   - add new slides for text editor